lunamidori5/Midori-AI-Website/content/about-us/carly-api.md

 * Carly utilizes 128 x 128 x 6 images per chunk of text for image processing.
 * Her mood is represented by a 1024 x 1024 x 8 image that is overlaid on user messages.
+* The users profile is loaded the same way as a 1024 x 1024 x 64 image that is overlaid on user messages.

 **Platform and Learning:**